firefly-iii/docs/new-docs/support/telemetry.md

 ### Version 5.2.7

-See version 5.2.8
+See version 5.3.0

 ### Version 5.2.8

+See version 5.3.0

+### Version 5.3.0

-When enabled Firefly III version **5.2.8** can collect and submit the following telemetry.
+When enabled Firefly III version **5.3.0** can collect and submit the following telemetry.
 This is optional and disabled by default (see the top of this page):

 * The number of users in your system, collected when a new user registers.